haroldtreen/haroldtreen.github.io/_posts/2016-10-31-recurse-center-week-5.md

 ### </End>

-I feel more aware of the things I want to invest time towards these upcoming weeks.
+I feel more aware of the things I want to invest time towards these upcoming weeks:

+- Getting back into my Haskell course.
+- Building out crazy P5 visualizations.
+- Build out a substantial system with Haskell.
+- Go to more social events in New York (eg. Couchsurfing meet-ups).
+- Improv jams.
+- Exploring the city.

-This upcoming week is the last for the current batch.
+This week is the last for the current batch.
 Sad to see them go, but hopefully many will still be in New York and swing by for visits on the regular.
 At the same time, excited for a fresh start with a new batch.
 I hope they can live up to F1'16!

+*Thanks to @vaibhavsagar & @sotojuan for providing yet another week of blog feedback!*